FAQ - Medical Radiography

 Entrance and completion of this program signifies that the candidate is prepared to practice in the profession.
 The candidate must be prepared to work in the standing position, do frequent walking, lift and transfer patients, communicate effectively, and perform with both hands.
 For more information on this, please consult the Program Handbook.

 What must I do if I have studied outside of the United States?

 Foreign transcripts must be evaluated by an approved evaluation center from the list below.
-Email our admissions director if you have any questions regarding foreign transcripts.
-Please note: there are additional University requirements and fees for International students.
 Please contact our student services for more information.
-Information for international students (PDF)

 Do you offer weekend or night classes?